NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 Exploration overview:
 Suggested entities showed on the overview are the dockable upwell structures, stargates, stars, players’s ships, normal cans, hackable things in Sleeper Caches and Sentry Towers.
 Then set the brackets.
 Normally, showing all brackets is suggested.
-Optional: For exploring The Archive, you could make a special overview setting, which only shows the cans and Sentry Towers in Sleeper Caches, for locking targets in The Archive faster (The overview in Motd of the channel includes it).
+Optional: For exploring The Archive, you could make a special overview setting, which only shows the cans and Sentry Towers in Sleeper Caches, for locking targets in The Archive faster (The overview in MOTD of the channel includes it).
 With this, all cans could be locked easily with Ctrl+left click.
 Remember to switch to this setting before warping to The Archive.

 Normal cans